 I know God is the perfect Healer and there is nothing too hard for Him.
-We just have to stop counting on man alone for help and turn to Him instead.
 He has perfect strength and wisdom and power, and I am actually grateful that God took my voice away when He did in order that I could come to that realization and have a relationship with Him.

 If you need healing of any kind, turn to God.
 You won't find a physician with credentials that come anywhere close to His!